New Studies Show the Life-Saving Potential of Minerals

 The technologies that define innovation today all depend on minerals—from lifesaving medical devices to hybrid cars and advanced energy technologies.

-Minerals and metals are essential, irreplaceable components of modern technology.
+Minerals and metals are irreplaceable components of modern technology.
 Take just one metal—platinum—as an example.
-Used in more than 20 percent of all manufactured goods, platinum helps make countless products we use every day possible, including personal computers, flat-screen TVs, hybrid cars and lifesaving medical devices.
-The list of minerals critical to the manufacture of the technologies we rely on is endless.
+Used in more than 20 percent of all manufactured goods, platinum is essential to creating countless products we use every day, including personal computers, flat-screen TVs, hybrid cars and lifesaving medical devices.

-According to the Bureau of Economic Analysis, manufacturing grew at a rate of 1.3 percent in 2015, producing $2.2 trillion in output and up about 18 percent since 2012.
-As manufacturing returns to American shores, our industries will require more minerals and metals than are currently available and supply chain challenges will continue to cause anxiety.
-U.S. manufacturers are now more than 40 percent reliant on imports of many commodity and rare earth metals.
-This includes zinc, for which the United States is currently 82 percent import-reliant; silver at 72 percent; and potash at 84 percent in 2015.
-These minerals are essential to America’s manufacturing resurgence and a strong U.S. economy, which is why it’s high time our policy makers revisit our broken minerals mining policies.
+According to the Bureau of Economic Analysis, manufacturing grew at a rate of 5.7 percent in 2017, producing $5.9 trillion in output and up about 2 percent since 2012.
+As manufacturing returns to American shores, our industries will require more minerals and metals than are currently available and supply chain challenges will become increasingly taxing.
+U.S. manufacturers are now more than 50 percent reliant for 29 of the 35 minerals designated as “critical” by the Secretaries of Defense and the Interior.
+These minerals are essential to America’s manufacturing resurgence and a strong U.S. economy, which is why it’s time our policy makers revisit our broken minerals mining policies.

 Opening the Door to Advanced Energy Technologies

 Minerals are the backbone of renewable energy technologies.
-For instance, copper is utilized in the wiring of solar panels and is a critical component of wind turbines.
-Furthermore, copper is used in the lithium-ion batteries and wiring that power hybrid vehicles.
-Another example, manganese, is used in the steel alloy of hybrid cars and in the batteries for storing wind-and-solar power in hybrid and electric vehicles.
-It is also just one on a long list of minerals used to power both offshore and onshore wind power plants.
+For instance, copper is used in the wiring of solar panels and is a critical component of wind turbines.
+Furthermore, copper is used in the lithium-ion batteries and wiring that power electric vehicles.
+Another example is manganese, used in the steel alloy as well as in the wind-and-solar power-storing batteries in hybrid and electric vehicles.
+It is also just one on a long list of minerals used to power both off-shore and on-shore wind power plants.

 Protecting Health, Saving Lives

-Minerals are a key component of our national security establishment.
+Minerals are a key component of our national security.
 The United States Department of Defense uses 750,000 tons of minerals annually—much of which could be sourced domestically.
-For example, chromium, nickel and molybdenum are combined in precise amounts to purified scrap metal to produce steel armor plates resulting in special properties that allow steel to withstand explosions and gunshots; while beryllium is used in airborne equipment to detect and destroy improvised explosive devices (IEDs).
+For example, chromium, nickel and molybdenum are combined in precise amounts and applied to purified scrap metal, resulting in steel armor plates able to withstand explosions and gunshots; while beryllium is used in airborne equipment to detect and destroy improvised explosive devices (IEDs).